gregcope/shippingForecastSkill/README.md

 * Gives correct issue time and date, even for areas that sometimes have thier own seperate ones (e.g. Trafalgar)
 * If another request hits the same Lambda container within 5mins, a cached response will be returned
 * After 1st invocation, execution time is around 70ms (if a cache hit)
+* Handles split areas like "East Wight", "West Wight"

 ##Bugs
 * Had a forecast which had "East Wight" and "West Wight" in two different areas.
 Added code to split these, but I think the forecast might be repeated as it matche twice.
 See '''done''' variable.
 Forecast went before I could repeat.
 Need to build a test case.
 Moo.
+* Parses XML more than once, we could cache that

 ##TODO
 * Give synopsis